 Over the last six months, I have installed CloudReady on dozens of devices, old and new, and it has yet to fail me.
 It installs every time, and always makes the laptop or desktop faster and more responsive than it was before.
 This includes a couple of dated Dell laptops sitting in the technology graveyard at the office, an old MacMini that became a fast and efficient CloudReady “box,” and an old iMac that has been transformed into a Chrome all-in-one with CloudReady.

 With my experiments, I realized that even some very old computers are faster than many new, out of the box Chromebooks because the Chrome OS and CloudReady were built to run on very modest computers.
 The reason why these devices are so inexpensive is because the hardware backing those laptops and desktops is cheap and widely available.
 The $150 computer of today is often times way slower than the $1000 computer of 2009.

-This got me thinking: Can a careful, crafty consumer buy a very dated machine that was a premium purchase in 2009, 2010 and 2011 for a cheap price and then install CloudReady to make it fast and efficient?
-Business laptops and desktops are built to last much longer than “consumer”-level technology, and many feature bigger, clearer and brighter screens.
-They often have better keyboards and touchpads than cheap hardware of today.
+This got me thinking: Can a careful, crafty consumer buy a very dated machine that was a premium purchase in 2009, 2010, and 2011 for a cheap price and then install CloudReady to make it fast and efficient?
+Business laptops and desktops are built to last much longer than “consumer”-level technology, and many feature bigger, clearer, and brighter screens.
+They often have better keyboards and touchpads than the cheap hardware of today.
 And… they are often available for a song.